tjukanovt/QGIS-tutorial/README.md

 # QGIS tutorial
-Want to get started with QGIS?
+Want to get started with QGIS, but have no clue what to do??
 You're in the right place!

 Originally created for a QGIS workshop, but the materials are open for everyone to use/copy/improve.

+There are three basic tasks with instructions and sample data in the sample_data folder.

 ## Download QGIS
-You can find QGIS installers for your OS here:
+Before you can find QGIS installers for your OS here:
 https://qgis.org/en/site/forusers/download.html

 ## Download data